philipz/openchoreo/docs/observability-logging.md

 ## 4. E2E / CI Validation

-Set `E2E_CLICKSTACK=true` before running `go test ./test/e2e -run ClickStack` to execute the ClickStack integration suite.
+Set `E2E_CLICKSTACK=true` before running `go test ./test/e2e -v` to execute the ClickStack integration suite (manager specs auto-skip under this flag).
 The suite now:
 - Installs the `openchoreo-observability-plane` Helm chart in minimal mode and waits for ClickStack, OTLP gateway, Observer, HyperDX, and collector DaemonSets to become ready.
 - Verifies Grafana dashboards ConfigMaps are published.
 - Sends a synthetic OTLP/HTTP log through the gateway, then queries ClickStack to confirm the record is indexed.